The best workout headphones in 2022 | CNN Underscored

 Anker Soundcore Sport X10

-Like many of the recent headphones in the Soundcore line the X10 sounds great (Anker have really done their homework here) and the app offers a ton of EQ options (along with meditation exercises).
-Noise canceling is included, with a transparency mode (with a wind noise reduction setting), though these modes weren’t on par with the Beats or Jaybird models we tested.
-That said, these are much cheaper than the rest of the competition, and given the very impressive sound quality and range of features they’re a compelling budget choice, though best if you don’t run in sunglasses.
+Like many of the recent headphones in the Soundcore line, the X10 sound great (Anker have really done their homework here) and the app offers a ton of EQ options (along with meditation exercises).
+Noise cancellation is included, with a transparency mode (with a wind noise reduction setting), though these modes weren’t on par with the Beats or Jaybird models we tested.
+That said, these are much cheaper than the rest of the competition, and given the very impressive sound quality and range of features, they’re a compelling budget choice, though best if you don’t run in sunglasses.

 Treblab X3 Pro